Umuzi-org/ACN-syllabus/content/projects/basic-unit-test-mocks-kata/_index.md

 Please make sure that you understand what mocks and spies are for when writing your tests.
 These things do not exist to take up space, waste time or look fancy.
 They do have a purpose.

-If you do anything that looks like the following pseudocode then you are doing it wrong;
+If you do anything that looks like the following pseudocode then you are doing it wrong:

 ```
 spyOn(myFunction)
 myFunction()
-assert myFunction.wasCalleOnce
+assert myFunction.wasCalledOnce
 ```

 Here is a useful way to think about mocks and spies: